ilyagr/diffedit3/README.md

 ![Screenshot of v.
 0.1.2](diffedit3-0.1.2-screenshot.png)

-The name `diffedit3` may change in the near future.

 The interface of `diffedit3` is quite similar to that of [Meld](https://meldmerge.org/), when used in the [experimental 3-pane diff editing